-In any case a transition between optically thin stripped helium stars and optically thick WR stars might be expected somewhere in the helium star regime, similar to the mass-loss kink in the hydrogenrich part of the Hertzsprung-Russell diagram (Vink et al. 2011; Bestenlehner et al. 2014).
-Although more work is needed to cover the entire parameter space and to investigate and scrutinize the accuracy of the Vink (2017) pilot study, we consider the orderof-magnitude lower mass-loss rates provided by this theoretical scheme compared to the simple extrapolations of NL00 to lower masses and luminosities of stripped stars to be more likely correct.
+In any case a transition between optically thin stripped helium stars and optically thick WR stars might be expected somewhere in the helium star regime, similar to the mass-loss kink in the hydrogen-rich part of the Hertzsprung-Russell diagram (Vink et al. 2011; Bestenlehner et al. 2014).
+Although more work is needed to cover the entire parameter space and to investigate and scrutinize the accuracy of the Vink (2017) pilot study, we consider the order-of-magnitude lower mass-loss rates provided by this theoretical scheme compared to the simple extrapolations of NL00 to lower masses and luminosities of stripped stars to be more likely to be correct.

-2.2 Mass transfer by Roche lobe overflow
+2.2 Mass transfer by Roche-lobe overflow

-The mass-transfer rate by RLOF \dot{M}{tr} is calculated according to the scheme of Kolb & Ritter (1990).
+The mass-transfer rate by RLOF $\dot{M}{\rm tr}$ is calculated according to the scheme of Kolb & Ritter (1990).
 We implement an updated mass-transfer scheme3 so that the mass-transfer efficiency is limited by the thermal time-scale of the accretor, where β is the mass transfer efficiency and the thermal time-scale is defined by with R and M the photospheric radius and mass of the primary.
-In addition, our mass transfer efficiency smoothly drops to zero if the radius of the secondary enters the range $0.99 < R_2/R{L,2} < 1.0$, where R_2 is the photospheric radius of the secondary and $R{L,2}$ is its Roche lobe radius.4 Otherwise the mass transfer efficiency is 0.9, though in theory it might also be reduced owing to the spin-up of the secondary (Packet 1981).
-Tidal synchronization also affects the orbital evolution in close systems.
-Our modelling assumptions were chosen to allow for a large range of initial and final conditions to be investigated.
-For the current purpose of demonstrating the effect of stellar winds, this is sufficient.
+In addition our mass transfer efficiency smoothly drops to zero if the radius of the secondary enters the range $0.99 < R_2/R{\rm L,2} < 1.0$, where R_2 is the photospheric radius of the secondary and $R{\rm L,2}$ is its Roche-lobe radius4.
+Otherwise the mass transfer efficiency is 0.9, though in theory it might also be reduced owing to the spin-up of the secondary (Packet 1981).
+Tidal synchronization also affects the

-$$\beta \dot{M}{\rm tr} \le M/\tau{\rm th},$$ (3)
+$$\beta \dot{M}{\rm tr} \leqslant M/\tau{\rm th},$$ (3)